-The training method for this procedure is part "self-study" and part on-the-job training (OJT).
-The OJT training is to be conducted by a Team Leader or person designated as Subject Matter Expert (SME) by the ENV-CP Group Leader.
-The self-study and OJT will be documented in accordance with ENV-DO-QP-115, Personnel Training.
+The training method for this procedure is required reading and on-the-job training (OJT).
+The OJT is to be conducted by a Team Leader or person designated as Subject Matter Expert (SME) by the ENV-CP Group Leader.
+This training will be documented in accordance with ENV-DO-QP-115, Personnel Training.